-With respect to training, the underpinning goal of our laboratory is to endow the trainees with comprehensive knowledge of advanced developments and outstanding research skills in cancer biology and biotechnology so that they would become leaders in the academic, industrial of government sectors.
+With respect to training, the underpinning goal of our laboratory is to endow the trainees with comprehensive knowledge of advanced developments and outstanding research skills in cancer biology and biotechnology so that they would become leaders in the academic, industrial or government sectors.
 Motivated candidates who have strong interests in our research are always welcome to join the laboratory as PhD students, research assistants and postdoctoral fellows.
-Please directly contact Dr Liang Zhang (email@example.com) for more details.
+Please directly contact Dr Liang Zhang (firstname.lastname@example.org) for more details.

 To apply for PhD positions, please refer to the departmental website for information and guidelines.
 Students are encouraged to apply for the Hong Kong PhD Fellowship Scheme and other opportunities.